 To be eligible to apply for the Master of Science in Occupational Therapy program, you will need to fulfill the following requirements:

+The Master of Science in Occupational Therapy (MSOT) at Indiana University South Bend is a graduate health professional program designed for students who do not have a degree in occupational therapy, but have a baccalaureate degree from a regionally accredited institution, and are seeking an entry-level graduate program in occupational therapy.
 If you have not yet completed your bachelor’s degree at the time of application but expect to have it completed by the start of the program, you must complete the Declaration of Intent to Complete Degree Requirements Form (.pdf).
 To avoid losing progress, download this form and complete it in Acrobat Reader.
 Then upload the completed form to OTCAS in the documents section.
 This form will need a signature from an advisor or a school official.

 Minimum Cumulative GPA of 3.0